-- ANS Z21.24 Appliance Connectors of Corrugated Metal Tubing and Fittings - ANS Z21.45Assembled Flexible Appliance Connectors of Other Than All-Metal Construction
+- ANS Z21.24 Appliance Connectors of Corrugated Metal Tubing and Fittings - ANS Z21.45 Assembled Flexible Appliance Connectors of Other Than All-Metal Construction

 The above connectors may be used if acceptable by the authority having jurisdiction.
-The state of Massachusetts requires that a flexible appliance connector cannot exceed three feet in length.
+The Commonwealth of Massachusetts requires that a flexible appliance connector cannot exceed three feet in length.